Biden frames his clean energy plan as a jobs plan, obscuring his record on climate

 Approval of Biden's performance on climate has waned

-Since the bill was signed, approval for Biden's handling of climate change and the environment has declined.
+Since the Inflation Reduction Act was signed, approval for Biden's handling of climate change and the environment has declined.
 That's according to polling by Data for Progress, which does work for Democratic candidates and causes.

 The drop was most dramatic among voters under age 30.